Apprentices Programme

 Will Harmer - bass-baritone

-Monteverdi Appentices Programme - Background
+Monteverdi Appentices Programme: Background

 Our family of members, donors and benefactors help enable the ambitious, ground-breaking core artistic projects in which our Apprentices take part.
+By supporting the Monteverdi Choir & Orchestras, you are supporting our Apprentices.

 For general enquiries and to discuss how you can support the Monteverdi Apprentices Programme please contact development@monteverdi.org.uk